P5v2 WALKER - ASSEMBLY AND TESTING - Wilf Rigter 02/2001

 The 100uF capacitor is connected across the powersupply to provide

-filtering of any noise from the motors from interfering with the electronics.
+filtering of any noise from the motors from interfering with the

 Not shown are optional 0.1 uF ceramic caps between pin 10 and 20.